 Once a ruling has been made on child custody and parenting time, it is possible to request modifications; nothing is set in stone.
-The process, however, may be arduous, so you’ll need a qualified family lawyer on your side to help you through it.
-If you’re seeking modifications to your legal decision-making or parenting time arrangements, talk to our attorneys With more than 100 years of combined legal experience in Scottsdale Family Law, we’ve faced these types of challenges before.
+The process, however, may be arduous, so you will need a qualified family lawyer on your side to help you through it.
+If you are seeking modifications to your legal decision-making or parenting time arrangements, talk to our attorneys.
+With more than 60 years of combined legal experience in family law, we have faced these types of challenges before.
 Put our knowledge and expertise to work for you and your child: just give us a call at 602-279-1900 to get started.

-When someone talks about “child custody,” they’re often referring to legal custody, which is now known as “legal decision-making.”
+When someone talks about “child custody,” they are often referring to “legal custody,” which is now known as “legal decision-making.”
 The parent with legal decision-making rights has been granted the authority to make all major child-rearing decisions.
 For example, these decisions may involve the child’s education, religious upbringing, or healthcare.

-If only one parent is responsible for making these life-altering decisions, that parent has sole legal decision-making.
+If only one parent is responsible for making these life-altering decisions, that parent has “sole legal decision-making.”
 When both parents are awarded equal responsibility for making major decisions in the child’s life, this is referred to as “joint legal decision-making.”
-There are other types of orders, too, such as joint with final to one or the other parent, and split-issue orders, in which one parent has sole (or final) over education and the other parent has sole (or final) over health care.
+There are other types of orders, too, such as joint with final decision-making authority given to one parent, and split-issue orders, in which one parent has sole (or final) decision-making authority over educational decisions, and the other parent has sole (or final) decision-making authority over health care decisions.

 For example, if one parent has primary physical custody, that means most of the child’s time is spent in their care.
 The non-custodial parent is then permitted access to the child, or time for visitation.
 Parenting time can also be split equally, with each parent entitled to spend the same amount of time with their child.
 Equal parenting time is now the norm in most cases, though there are several ways to implement equal-time arrangements.